 A good precaution is to have an up-to-date inventory of your possessions such as furniture, clothing, electronics, and appliances, along with photographs or video showing these items in your home.
-That inventory should be kept somewhere else, such as a safe deposit box.
+Insurance agents recommend taking a video of your belongings and then storing the video somewhere else outside of your home, such as a safe deposit box or someone else's house.
 If the house suffered damage, you would then have the inventory to help you document your losses.